BreakTos/Typing-Game/README.md

 # Typing-Game
-Works on pc , Reload if it stucks. https://breaktos.github.io/Typing-Game/
+Works on pc , Reload if it gets stuck https://breaktos.github.io/Typing-Game/